Frida010/sweden-quiz/README.md

 - This [Youtube video](https://www.youtube.com/watch?v=-cX5jnQgqSM&ab_channel=GeekProbin) was used as help when making this quiz game.
 - And this [Youtube video](https://www.youtube.com/watch?v=pQr4O1OITJo&t=146s&ab_channel=CodingNepal) was used to help me when making this quiz game.
 - I used this [Youtube video](https://www.youtube.com/watch?v=MxrGPP4F8Sc&ab_channel=Keepcoding) when making this quiz game as help.
+- In the process of making this project I watched this [Youtube video](https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack) to inspire me.
+- This [Youtube video](https://www.youtube.com/watch?v=xZXW5SnCiWI&ab_channel=AliAslan) was used for insiration to maybe in the future make a timer function.
 - In the process of making this quiz game I also used the [Python Tutor code visualiser](https://pythontutor.com/javascript.html#mode=edit).

 ### Media